 Adding more weaponry is possible, but these add weight, complexity, and crew size.
 Simple alternatives should be considered.
 The US Navy views landing force passengers as cargo to remain in berthing spaces during transit, rather than manpower to augment the crew.
 Once Marines are embarked, some should be selected and trained for ship firefighting and gun ammo support.

 LSAs should have numerous simple yet effective weapons, like the GAU-19 .50 cal/12.7mm gatling gun (pictured) to be manned by passengers.
+This gun can fire up to 33 rounds a second, so with four guns firing at an incoming missile less than 1000 meters away and closing, it will encounter 120 bullets a second, and at least one lucky shot is sure to hit.
 Missiles inbound at a ship are clearly visible for several seconds and a mass volley of heavy bullets should prove effective as it was against Kamikazes during World War II.
 These guns can also blast shore targets as the LSA unloads.
 These gunners would be chosen among the last to offload with their vehicles, so can continue to fire away for several minutes after the LSA beaches, or longer if pontoons must be assembled.
 If mortars are embarked, crews may set up to fire from the stern flight deck.
 Accuracy while underway will be limited, but once the LSA beaches, mortars can provide effective fire support while LSAs unload.